 In order to successfully grow your business, you’ll need to attract and then work to retain a large base of satisfied customers.
-Marketing emphasizes the value of the customer to the business, and has two guiding principles:
+Business owners should carefully plan their marketing strategies and performance to keep their market presence strong.
+Marketing emphasizes the value of the customer to the business and has two guiding principles:

 - All company policies and activities should be directed toward satisfying customer needs.